the great wall DF-3

 Wall, but in this case you have no mechanism for

-focusing unless you use a bellows.
 An alternative approach for those determined to

 use different focal lengths is to take advantage